Hlufies/ZWatermarking/README.md

 ## Introduction
 Text-to-image models have shown surprising performance in high-quality image generation, while also raising intensified concerns about the unauthorized usage of personal dataset in training and personalized fine-tuning.
 In this paper, we introduce a novel implicit Zero-Watermarking scheme that first utilizes the disentangled style domain to detect unauthorized dataset usage in text-to-image models.

-Based on your request for a fully English README optimization and referencing the provided search results, here's an enhanced version that aligns with international open-source standards, incorporating technical precision and developer-friendly conventions:

 ---